ignaigna/streamyx-extensions/README.md

 # Streamyx Service Example

-Service can be added to Streamyx via `add` command from direct URL or from local path.
+Service can be added to Streamyx via `install` command from direct URL or from local path.

 Supported formats for services distribution are `zip` and `tgz`.